wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/BuildMethodTypesOverview.md

 >     ${BUILD_HOME}/templatedconfigurations/templates/${CLOUDHOST}

 You can choose template 1, 2 or 3 depending on whether you are deploying a virgin, baseline or temporal type of build.
-You will then need to configure your chosen template according to your deployment needs and in accodance with the specification
+You will then need to configure your chosen template according to your deployment needs and in accodance with **[The Specification](https://github.com/wintersys-projects/adt-build-machine-scripts/blob/main/templatedconfigurations/specification.md)**

 6. Once your template is configured you can run the script "ExpeditedAgileDeploymentToolkit.sh" by issuing the commands